YasuhiroABE/crawler4j-japanese-contents/README.md

 $ make DOCKER_CMD=docker docker-build
 ```

-There are some variables on the Makefile file, please overrite them for your environment.
+Several variables are defined in the Makefile, for example:

 * DOCKER_OPT - Additional command line parameter, especially, if you use the SELinux on RHEL, please specify the `--security-opt label=disable` option to this variable.

+Please adjust them as needed for your environment.

 ## Getting Started

-To build and test your container image, execute the following commands:
+To build and test your container image:

 ```
 $ make docker-build